-Max. rotation speed (fig. 18)
+Max. rotation speed (fig. 27)

-Rotation speeds (rpm) for running-in period and during standard use 1) up to 1000 km/620 miles;

-2) from 1000 to 2500 km/620 to 1550 miles; 3) after 2500 km/1550 miles.
+Rotation speed for running-in period and during standard use (rpm): 1) up to 1000 km; 2) from 1000 to 2500 km; 3) after 2500 km.

-Up to 1000 km/620 miles
+Up to 1000 km

-During the first 1000 km/620 miles, keep an eye on the revolution meter.
-The indicator must not exceed: 5500-6000 rpm.
+During the first 1000 km, keep an eye on the revolution meter.
+The indicator must not exceed:

+5,500-6,000 rpm.

 During the first hours of riding, it is advisable to run the engine at varying load and rpm, though still within recommended limit.

-To this end, roads with plenty of bends and even slightly hilly areas are ideal for a most efficient running-in of engine, brakes and suspensions.

-For the first 100 km/62 miles, use the brakes gently.
+To this end, roads with plenty of bends and even hilly areas are ideal for a most efficient running-in of engine, brakes and suspensions.
+For the first 100 km, use the brakes gently.
 Do not brake violently or keep brake applied for too long.
 This will enable a correct break-in of friction material on brake pads against brake discs.

-For all mechanical parts of the motorcycle to adapt to one

-another and above all not to adversely affect the life of basic engine parts, it is advisable to avoid harsh accelerations and not to run the engine at high rpm for too long, especially uphill.
+For all mechanical moving parts to adapt to one another and above all not to adversely affect the life of basic engine parts, it is advisable to avoid harsh accelerations and not to run the engine at high rpm for too long, especially uphill.

 Furthermore, the drive chain should be inspected frequently.
-Lubricate and tighten chain as required.
+Lubricate as required.

-From 1000 to 2500 km/620 to 1550 miles
+From 1000 to 2500 km

-At this point, you can squeeze some more power out of your engine, being careful, however, to never exceed 7000 rpm.
+At this point, you can squeeze some more power out of your engine, being careful, however, to never exceed 7,000 rpm.

 During the whole running-in period, the maintenance and service rules recommended in this manual should be observed carefully.
 Have the service inspections performed as recommended in the Warranty Card.

-Failure to comply with these rules will release Ducati Motor S.p.A. from any liability whatsoever for resulting engine damage or shorter engine life.
+Failure to comply with these rules will release Ducati Motor Holding S.p.A. from any liability whatsoever for resulting engine damage or shorter engine life.

-After 2500 km/1550 miles
+After 2500 km

-After running-in, never exceed the following values during the motorcycle standard use: 8500 rpm (750); 7500 rpm (900).
+After running-in, never exceed the following values during the motorcycle standard use: 8,700 rpm.